varda/varda/doc/install.rst

 Setting up a Python virtual environment
 ---------------------------------------

-It is recommended to run Varda server from a Python virtual environment, using `virtualenv <http://www.virtualenv.org/>`_.
+It is recommended to run Varda from a Python virtual environment, using `virtualenv <http://www.virtualenv.org/>`_.
 Managing virtual environments is easiest using `virtualenvwrapper <http://www.doughellmann.com/docs/virtualenvwrapper/>`_.